Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Motley Fool Wealth Management, LLC.

 Motley Fool Wealth Management (MFWM) is a fee-based firm that provides an array of financial planning services.
-Today, the firm has more than $1 billion in assets under management.
+Today, the firm has billions in assets under management.
 Its team features seven certified financial planners (CFPs) and one chartered life underwriter (CLU).

 Motley Fool Wealth Management Background